Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 ```

 Where:
-- <username> is the owner of the database.
+- \<username\> is the owner of the database.
 For local development, I'm using the `root` user.
-- <password> is the password you set for the database.
+- \<password\> is the password you set for the database.
 It may default to `admin`.
-- <schema> is the name of the database schema.
+- \<schema\> is the name of the database schema.

-If you're using PostgreSQL or anyother database, you'll have to modify this.
+If you're using PostgreSQL or any other database, you'll have to modify this.

 Now, we basically need to "mirror" the database structure in Python using sqlalchemy.
 It can then treat database items as Python objects.